 Yagasuri

 Yagasuri or Yabane is an arrow design that is strongly associated with the Japanese saying that an arrow fired, never returns.
-The pattern is often worn at weddings as a symbol of good luck and at graduations to represent unwavering determination.
-Arrow-shaped charms are sold at shrines around New Year to repel bad fortune.
+Therefore the pattern is often worn at weddings as a symbol of good luck and a bride not returning to her parents.
+At graduations it is an auspicious symbol representng unwavering determination.
+Arrow-shaped charms are sold at shrines around the New Year to repel bad fortune.

 Peace, love & inspiring travel,